LukeWang01/Program-Trading-Based-on-Webull/README.md

 <br>

 ## ⚠️ 0.
 Disclaimer and Security
-- This App is not affiliated with Webull Financial LLC.
+- This App is not affiliated with [Webull Financial LLC](https://www.webull.com/).
 - The webull API used in this App is from:
   - https://pypi.org/project/webull/ (Pypi.org)
   - https://github.com/tedchou12/webull (Github, by tedchou12)
 - The official [Webull API](https://github.com/webull-inc/openapi-python-sdk) is still under testing.
 This App will switch to the official API when it is ready.
 - The App GUI is developed via [Tkinter-Designer](https://github.com/ParthJadhav/Tkinter-Designer), an easy and fast way to create a Python GUI.
+- Feel free to fork and edit the code to customize the App for your own use.

 <br>